Biblink02/WebSDR-Transceiver/README.md

 ![Architecture](./images/architecture.png)

 Docker and Kubernetes handle the multi-client infrastructure.
-Docker packages each GNU Radio flowgraph as a container—a self-contained unit that includes the flowgraph, all its dependencies, and a runtime environment.
+Docker packages each GNU Radio flowgraph as a container-a self-contained unit that includes the flowgraph, all its dependencies, and a runtime environment.
 This means an audio worker container can run identically whether it's on your laptop, a server in a data center, or anywhere else.

 Kubernetes orchestrates these containers.
 When a user connects to SATCOM, Kubernetes automatically spins up a new audio worker container for them.
 When they disconnect, Kubernetes terminates the container and frees the resources.
 It handles scheduling (which server should run this container?), networking (how do containers communicate?), and monitoring (is this container healthy?).

-We won't dive deep into Docker and Kubernetes in this documentation—they're tools we use, not the focus of the project.
+We won't dive deep into Docker and Kubernetes in this documentation-they're tools we use, not the focus of the project.
 But understanding that each user gets their own isolated container running their own GNU Radio flowgraph is key to grasping how SATCOM achieves multi-client operation.

 ---